AthensWorks/fidelius/README.md

 `pod install`

 Fidelius has two dependencies, the `ejson` and `plist` gems.
-To install these gems and create a template secrets ejson file run:
+To install these gems locally in your user directory, and to create a template `secrets.ejson` file, run:

 `./Pods/Fidelius/install`